-Zool.
-8. Introduction to Zoology.
+8. Survey of Zoology.
 Elementary facts and principles basic to the field of zoological science.
 Special emphasis upon the relation of zoology to the economic and social welfare of man.
 Students who expect to continue with zoology should begin with Zool.
 1 or 3.
 Five credits; spring.
 Kincaid.